 2. The buds might lose flavour and potency.

-Marijuana without the natural flavour is as good as useless.
-Wet trimming marijuana buds might cause some flavour to go into waste, leaving the bud with less flavour.
-If marijuana had been grown commercially, it loses its value.
+Cannabis without the natural flavour is as good as useless.
+Wet trimming cannabis buds might cause some flavour to go into waste, leaving the bud with less flavour.
+If cannabis had been grown commercially, it loses its value.